UPPMAX/UPPMAX-documentation/docs/software/ssh_key_use_bianca.md

 On your local computer, create an SSH key pair with the following command:

-???- question "Can I also do this from Rackham?"
+???- question "Can I also do this from Pelle?"

     Yes.

-    In that case, read 'Rackham' instead of 'local computer'
+    In that case, read 'pelle' instead of 'local computer'

 ```bash
 ssh-keygen -a 100 -t ed25519 -f ~/.ssh/id_ed25519_uppmax_login -C "My comment"